Zainab-musa/Zainab-musa/README.md

- Hi there 👋 I'm ZMusaainab
+ Hi there 👋 I'm Zainab Musa
 - 🌱 I’m currently learning at Tunapanda Institute
 - 👯 I’m looking to collaborate on with people
 - 🤔 I’m looking for help with designing project